 As the demand for holistic healthcare increases, people often ask us about natural hair loss remedies.
 Sadly, from onion juice and chillies to argan oil and camphor, these traditional ‘cures’ tend to promote shiny, well-conditioned hair, but are not effective methods for fighting hair loss.

-Given there are currently only two MHRA and FDA approved male hair loss treatments – finasteride 1mg and minoxidil – both of which are pharmaceutical, could a natural supplement really be effective?
+Given there are currently only two clinically-proven MHRA licensed and FDA approved male hair loss treatments – finasteride 1mg and minoxidil – both of which are pharmaceutical, could a natural supplement really be effective?
 This is what a new study hopes to find out.

 Investigating Hcap Formula